sbergot/wandering-mushroom/content/post/2020-12-01-streamlining-hacking.md

 forget to stay consistent.

 So hacking can achieve a lot of things.
 But important targets will probably be well protected.
-Provide a way to prob those defenses.
+Provide a way to probe those defenses.
 This can be in itself a hacking goal.
 The player goes blind.
 If he succeed you give him some ideas about the DC and track sizes.
 Otherwise this kind of information can be obtain offline thanks to bribery or from a contact.